The State of Kerala has challenged the Citizenship (Amendment) Act, 2019 in an original suit under Article 131 of the Constitution of India.

-On 31 December 2019, Kerala Legislative Assembly passed a resolution against the amendments.
+On 31 December 2019, the Kerala Legislative Assembly passed a resolution against the amendments.
 Through the resolution, the Assembly requested the Union Government to abrogate the amendments.
 Nevertheless, the Union did not go back on the law.

-In its suit, Kerala asserts that the Impugned Laws were discriminatory as they are “class legislations harping on the religious identity of an individual”.
+In its suit, Kerala asserts that the Impugned Laws are discriminatory as they are “class legislations harping on the religious identity of an individual”.
 Therefore, it claims that they are liable to be struck down on account of violating Articles 14 (right to equality), 21 (right to life) and 25 (right to religious freedom) of the Constitution.
 It has also argued that the amendments are incompatible with one of the basic features of the Constitution - secularism.
 On this account too, Kerala has sought the striking down of the law.

-Citing Article 256, Kerala justified its invocation of Article 131 jurisdiction by stating that it will be compelled to implement these Impugned Laws.
+Citing Article 256, Kerala justified its invocation of the Article 131 jurisdiction by stating that it will be compelled to implement these Impugned Laws.
 That being the case, it claims that there exists a legal dispute between the State and the Union regarding the enforcement of legal as well as fundamental rights of the inhabitants of the State of Kerala.

 1. Whether the Passport (Entry to India) Amendment Rules, 2015, Passport (Entry to India) Amendment Rules, 2016, Foreigners (Amendment) Order, 2015 and Foreigners (Amendment) Order, 2016 violate Articles 14, 21 and 25 of the Constitution of India?